About Your COM Card / Student ID

-All College of Marin credit/noncredit students have unlimited access to local Marin Transit buses, including a faster, direct route to both campuses, with their valid COM Card.
+All College of Marin credit/noncredit students have unlimited access to local Marin Transit buses, including a faster, direct route to both campuses, with their valid COM Card and current transit sticker.

 How To Use Your COM Card

-Show your COM Card, with valid sticker, to the driver when you board any Marin Transit bus.
-COM Cards are valid for travel within Marin County on Marin Transit services only and are NOT accepted on Golden Gate Transit regional or commute buses or ferries.
+Show your COM Card, with a valid transit sticker, to the driver when you board any Marin Transit bus.
+COM Cards are valid for travel within Marin County on Marin Transit services only and are NOT accepted on Golden Gate Transit regional or commuter buses or ferries.